-

 The process is identical to selling your car to a person living in Colorado.
 Basically, you'll need to do the following:

-- Provide a bill of sale.
-Make sure to include vital information like buyer name, the vehicle purchase price, VIN, make, model, and year, and your signature.
+• Provide a Bill of Sale (DR 2173).
+Make sure to include vital information like buyer name, the vehicle purchase price (for sales tax purposes), VIN, make, model, and year, and your signature.

 What procedures do I need to take if I want to buy a vehicle from another state or country?